-experience comes in (sounds, lights, information, concepts), the brain filters it, and updates itself based on the information it received.
+experience comes in, the brain filters the information, and acts, updating itself in the process.
 Millions of years of

 natural selection has given us incredible brains, capable of processing massive amounts of information.

-However, our brains evolved to survive and reproduce, not to accurately analyze discrete bits of information.
+not neccessarily accurately analyze certain types of information.
 So when it comes to processing and analyzing, say,

 thousands of numbers on a page, people are both overwhelmed and often fall prey to biases.